Anthony Perkins: Early persona

-Throughout his career, Perkins often played shy, sensitive young men.
+In the early part of his career, Perkins often played shy, sensitive young men.
+His characters were conceived as both wholesome and unusual, exhibiting an endearing and sometimes quirky awkwardness.
 "He was supposed to be gawky, you know," costar Jean Simmons recalled, "with the sleeves too short and all that stuff."
-Former partner Tab Hunter spoke similarly about Perkins: "Beneath the boyishness, however, there was a lot of tension—not news to anyone who's seen Tony on-screen.
+Former partner Tab Hunter spoke similarly about Perkins: "Beneath the boyishness [...], there was a lot of tension—not news to anyone who's seen Tony on-screen.
 The familiar body language wasn't an act.
 He slouched around with his hands shoved deep in his pockets, and he jiggled his foot unconsciously—a nervous twitch."

 Despite his well-documented habits, the authenticity of them has been challenged by some of Perkins's friends and colleagues.
 Alan Sues, who worked with Perkins on Tea and Sympathy, noted, "You know, if you play that kind of sensitive, I-don't-know-if-I-can-get-through-this sort of thing, people come to you.
 His approach was that he was suffering, that stuff was going on inside of him, and I don't think it was.
 His strong suit was knowing how to project an image."
 Although Hunter expressed similar doubts ("I began to wonder how much of his sheepish appeal was genuine," he wrote in 2005, "and how much was manufactured, used to mask very calculated, methodical intentions"), he did believe overall that Perkins was dealing with a lot of backlash from Paramount over his sexuality, which therefore led him to become as brooding as he was.

 However real or fake the mannerisms were, they caught on in the press, which had a field day when Perkins, who didn't know how to drive, was photographed hitchhiking to the set of Friendly Persuasion.
 He was often described as "boyish" by fan magazines, and his odd habits, from the way he dressed to the meals he ate, were written about in detail.
 Photoplay called Perkins a "barefoot boy with cheek" in a 1957 issue, while later portraying him as an embarrassed singer when they photographed him during recording sessions.
 Perkins seemingly played into this quirky yet insecure persona, venting to McCall's: